 - Expensive, especially if you add on the matching tarp

-The Lawson has an arched pole/spreader bar system that means it’ll stay more or less flat and the built-in mosquito net won’t flop onto your face.
+The Lawson has an arched pole and spreader bar system that means it’ll stay flattish and the built-in mosquito net won’t flop onto your face.
 There’s also a detachable, waterproof rainfly.
 It’s not as flat as the Amok, but the extra space makes a lot of difference.

 There are internal storage pockets, a ring for hanging a lantern and a stuffsack.
-Weight is around 1.8kg.
+Weight is around 1.9kg.

-By the way, we’ve got recommendations for ground-based bivvy tents too.
+By the way, we’ve got recommendations for other ground-based bivvy tents too.